unrevealedtech/unrevealed/packages/node/README.md

 await client.connect();
 ```

-Call this once when initializing the server.
-This will create an EventSource object that receives the rules for your features.
-Rules are stored and evaluated locally
+Call this once when initializing your server.
+The SDK will open a connection to our servers that will receive the rules for your feature flags, and real-time updates when any of those rules change.
+Rules are stored and evaluated locally, so evaluating feature flags is fast and synchronous.

 #### `close`